 In the same way as other narcotics like opium and heroin during this time, cocaine also began to be used as an active ingredient in a variety of “cure all” tonics and beverages.
 In many of the tonics that drug companies were producing at this time, cocaine would be mixed with opiates and administered freely to old and young alike.
 It wasn’t until some years later that the dangers of these drugs became apparent.

-Over the course of the next several years the American majority became more and more aware of the dangers of cocaine.
+Over the course of the next several years, the American majority became more and more aware of the dangers of cocaine.
 As the severity of this problem became more and more apparent, concern mounted to an eventual public outcry to ban the social use of cocaine.
-This public pressure forced Pemberton to remove cocaine from Coca Cola in 1903.
-Eventually the public pressure became so great as to place a national prohibition on cocaine.
+This public pressure forced Pemberton to remove cocaine from Coca-Cola in 1903.
+Eventually, the public pressure became so great as to place a national prohibition on cocaine.
 The country’s legislators took notice, and in 1920 cocaine was added to the list of narcotics to be outlawed by the passing of The Dangerous Drug Act of 1920.
-Unfortunately, as with the opiates like heroin, the dangers of cocaine abuse were recognized by law makers after the fact.
-The market for cocaine had already been established and was deeply entrenched into American history and culture and is with us today.
+Unfortunately, as with the opiates like heroin, the dangers of cocaine abuse were recognized by lawmakers after the fact.
+The market for cocaine had already been established and was deeply entrenched in American history and culture and is with us today.